 The University of Arizona recommends watering newly planted shrubs and trees according to this schedule.

 It’s time to harden off your established landscape plants for winter.
-Cut back on watering frequency but continue to give your plants the same amount of water with each watering.
-If you have an irrigation system, adjust it to water less frequently.
+This makes them less susceptible to cold damage.
+Continue to give your plants the same amount of water with each watering, but cut back on the frequency, using this chart as a guideline.

-Not sure how to adjust your watering schedule for fall?
+Not sure how to adjust your watering schedule in November?

 These articles can help: